The 2 most significant factors that directly impact whether azaleas bloom are:

 Read my article to learn how much and how often to water azaleas.

-Well prepared soil, an application of mulch and knowing how often and how much to water you azalea will minimise the chance of drought, keep the azalea healthy and ensure the flower buds can develop for next years bloom.
+Well-prepared soil, an application of mulch, and knowing how often and how much to water your azalea will minimize the chance of drought, keep the azalea healthy, and ensure the flower buds can develop for next year’s bloom.

 Note that flowers will not last very long if there is too much sunshine combined with hot temperatures and arid conditions.
 Azaleas prefer partial shade with protection from intense sunshine which ensures their blooms last.